 - Polysomnography (the diagnosis of sleep disorders)

-Qualified respiratory care practitioners are in high demand.
-Because of the aging population and the increasing incidence of respiratory disease, the need for respiratory care practitioners is on the rise.
+Respiratory care is a high priority occupation because of the demand for qualified respiratory therapists.
+Because of the aging population and the increasing incidence of respiratory disease, the need for respiratory care practitioners is anticipated to continue.
 Job opportunities for respiratory care practitioners exist in hospitals, home health agencies, physician's offices and other settings.